haxrob/wedgeberry/README.md

 # wedgeberry
-Wedgeberry is a single script that provides an interactive menu to configure a Raspberry Pi into a IoT / mobile device network monitoring and interception tool.
-Think of it like a "network lab in a box" with the box being an off the shelf Raspberry Pi.
+Wedgeberry is a single script that provides an interactive menu to configure a Raspberry Pi into a IoT / mobile device network monitoring tool for use with [mitmproxy](https://mitmproxy.org/).
+With Wedgeberry, you can convert a Pi into a Wifi access point running mitmproxy and have egress traffic routed over a variety of options such as Wireguard VPN, Tor network or an upstream BurpSuite proxy instance.

-The primary intended use case is to forward network traffic from Wifi connected devices into [mitmproxy](https://mitmproxy.org/) and have the egress traffic routed over a VPN or Tor network to provide a degree of anonymity while testing.

 ![wedge-diagram](/images/connectivity.png)